Tomato Baby is Angie Meltsner

 and Angie Meltsner is Tomato Baby: an independent cultural insights and trends research studio based out of Boston, MA.

-I’ve spent the past 15 years helping brands be more culturally relevant and better connect with the people they care about through strategic and thoughtful research studies (as Tomato Baby since 2022).
+I’ve spent the past 15 years helping brands be more culturally relevant and better connect with the people they care about through strategic and thoughtful research projects (as Tomato Baby since 2022).

 I’ve worked with and at top agencies, consultancies, and in-house brand and product teams to unearth and explore consumer attitudes, desires, and behaviors and, just as importantly, the shifting cultural forces by which we’re all influenced.